RayBB/openlibrary-docs/1_Everyone/Google-Summer-of-Code.md

 ## Your chances

+Each year, the Internet Archive applies as an organization to participate in Google Summer of Code and most years we're accepted: we don't know in advance how many seats we will be awarded by Google.
+We first endorse certain proposals, google tells us how many seats the entire organization gets, and the Wayback Machine, Open Library, and Archive.org divide seats as available.
+Some years this means Open Library may not get a seat even if the Internet Archive is participating, but most years Open Library has received a seat (our team has worked with ~5 GSoC applicants).

-Typically, hundreds of candidates email us to inquire about GSoC.
+Assuming Open Library is given a GSoC seat: Typically, hundreds of candidates email us to inquire about GSoC.
 25 or so set up the Open Library code base, join the community slack channel, make contributions to the project, and submit applications.
-So if you're very dedicated and invest time meeting mentors and working with them to understand the codebase and the project's needs and problems, you're chances could be ~1/25!
+So if you're very dedicated and invest time meeting mentors and working with them to understand the codebase and the project's needs and problems, you're chances are ~4% (1/25).

 # Drafting a Fellowship Proposal